-When a student's aid exceeds the total cost of their tuition and fees, and any books that were purchased with the book allowance, they receive a financial aid refund.
+When a students' aid exceeds the total cost of their tuition and fees and any books that were purchased with the book credit in the bookstore, those students receive a financial aid refund.
 Refunds are processed through BankMobile approximately four to five weeks from the first day of class.
-You must go to the BankMobile website, bankmobilevibe.com, and register/activate your choice of how you would like to receive your refunds.
-You can choose to have your funds transferred to an existing bank account or receive a paper check or you may choose to receive your funds electronically by direct deposit into your BankMobile Vibe account, in which you will receive a BankMobile Vibe card for purchases.
+You must set up your reference preference onbankmobilevibe.com.
+You will choose how you would like to receive any refunds in one of three ways: electronic transfer to an existing bank account, direct deposit into a BankMobile Vibe account with debit card, or paper check.